Handymannn/Algorithm/README.md

 # All algorithms which I usually use<br>
-### How algorithm works when optimize in machine learning model
+### How algorithm works when optimized in machine learning model